Simply Good Foods (NASDAQ:SMPL) Announces Earnings Results, Beats Estimates By $0.09 EPS

 Simply Good Foods (NASDAQ:SMPL) announced its earnings results on Tuesday.
 The financial services provider reported $0.43 EPS for the quarter, topping the Zacks’ consensus estimate of $0.34 by $0.09, MarketWatch Earnings reports.
-Simply Good Foods had a net margin of 6.54% and a return on equity of 10.44%.
-The business had revenue of $281.30 million during the quarter, compared to the consensus estimate of $266.28 million.
-During the same period in the previous year, the company posted $0.29 earnings per share.
-The firm’s revenue was up 21.7% on a year-over-year basis.
+The company had revenue of $281.30 million for the quarter, compared to analysts’ expectations of $266.28 million.
+Simply Good Foods had a return on equity of 10.44% and a net margin of 6.54%.
+Simply Good Foods’s revenue for the quarter was up 21.7% compared to the same quarter last year.
+During the same period last year, the firm earned $0.29 EPS.

-In other news, Director Conyers Park Sponsor Llc sold 118,570 shares of the company’s stock in a transaction dated Monday, November 15th.
-The shares were sold at an average price of $39.78, for a total value of $4,716,714.60.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Joseph Scalzo sold 77,823 shares of the company’s stock in a transaction that occurred on Tuesday, December 28th.
-The shares were sold at an average price of $41.69, for a total value of $3,244,440.87.
+In other Simply Good Foods news, CEO Joseph Scalzo sold 77,823 shares of the business’s stock in a transaction that occurred on Tuesday, December 28th.
+The stock was sold at an average price of $41.69, for a total transaction of $3,244,440.87.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Conyers Park Sponsor Llc sold 6,280 shares of the business’s stock in a transaction that occurred on Friday, November 12th.
+The shares were sold at an average price of $39.75, for a total value of $249,630.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 441,999 shares of company stock worth $17,384,845.
-Corporate insiders own 3.99% of the company’s stock.
+In the last quarter, insiders sold 441,999 shares of company stock valued at $17,384,845.
+3.99% of the stock is currently owned by company insiders.

 Simply Good Foods Company Profile